 Employers can contact their state and locality to find out their applicable rates.
-Employers can use a payroll tax application that automatically looks up applicable taxes according to the zip code and tax jurisdiction of the employee’s address.
+Employers can use a payroll solution that automatically looks up applicable taxes according to the zip code and tax jurisdiction of the employee’s address.

 Other Payroll Taxes

 There are other types of payroll taxes that only employers pay, including state unemployment and federal unemployment (SUTA/FUTA).
 These amounts are not deducted from the employee’s paycheck, but are a liability the employer must pay.
-A payroll tax application can keep track of these amounts.
+A payroll system will be automatically calculating this for small business owners.
 For more information, read What is FUTA?

 The following chart illustrates the most common types of payroll taxes and how they are funded: